ThinkDataEd/curriculum/docs/unit1/lesson4.md

     100. What questions or wonderings do we have about the artifact?

 9. Allow each group time to discuss the questions and have one member from each team (corner) share the answers to the questions.
 This activity is not about having a correct answer.
-It is about …
+It is about having students begin to think critically about statiscal artifacts that they are constantly consuming.

-10. Artifact 1: Spreadsheet of the cdc data
+10. Artifact 1: Spreadsheet of the CDC data

     <img src="../../img/cdc.png" />